ibm-cloud-docs/satellite/iam.md

 {: tab-title="Locations and hosts"}
 {: class="comparison-tab-table"}
 {: tab-group="iam-platform"}
-{: caption="Actions that you can take with platform management roles." caption-side="top"}
+{: caption="Actions that you can take with platform access roles." caption-side="top"}
 {: summary="The table shows user permissions by access role.
 Rows are to be read from the left to right.
 The action is in the first column.
 The API for the action is in the second column.
 The CLI for the action is in the third column.
 The different platform roles are in the following columns: none, viewer, editor, operator, and administrator."}

 | Action | API | CLI | None | Viewer | Editor | Operator | Administrator |